Tarek0/zerotune/zerotune/models/README.md

 # Load the model
 predictor = ZeroTunePredictor(model_name="random_forest")

-# Predict hyperparameters for your dataset
+# Predict hyperparameters for your dataset (classification or regression)
 hyperparams = predictor.predict(X, y)

 # Use the hyperparameters
-from sklearn.ensemble import RandomForestClassifier model = RandomForestClassifier(**hyperparams)
+from sklearn.ensemble import RandomForestClassifier  # or RandomForestRegressor for regression model = RandomForestClassifier(**hyperparams)  # or RandomForestRegressor for regression model.fit(X, y)
-model.fit(X, y)
 ```

-### XGBoost Classifier (`xgboost_classifier.joblib`)
+### XGBoost

+* Binary classification: `xgboost_binary_classifier.joblib`
+* Multi-class classification: `xgboost_multiclass_classifier.joblib`
+* Regression: `xgboost_regressor.joblib`

-This model predicts optimal hyperparameters for XGBoost's `XGBClassifier`.
+This model predicts optimal hyperparameters for XGBoost models.
 It predicts the following hyperparameters:

 - `n_estimators`: Number of gradient boosted trees
 - `max_depth`: Maximum depth of the trees